SirPepe/ornament/Readme.md

 }

 let test = document.createElement("my-test");
-console.log(test.foo); // only works in TS with the above interface declaration
+console.log(test.foo); // only type checks with the above interface declaration
 ```

 ### `@prop(transformer)`

-The accessor decorator `@prop()` defines a IDL property on the custom element
+Accessor decorator to define a IDL property on the custom element class
-class *without* an associated content attribute.
-Such a property is more or less
+*without* an associated content attribute.
+Such a property is more or less a
-a regular accessor with two additional features:
+regular accessor with two additional features:

 - it uses [transformers](#transformers) for type checking and validation
 - changes cause [@reactive()](#reactiveoptions) methods to run